EvgeniyPeshkov/syntax-highlighter/README.md

         }
     },

+## Settings
+#### `syntax.highlightComment`
+Enable/disable highlighting of comments.

+This setting is useful, when you have other extensions, providing colorization within comments.
+For example, highlighting of ToDo-like tags or documentation syntax, like Doxygen or Sphinx.
+To not overwrite their colorization you can disable highlighting of comments, putting `"syntax.highlightComment": false,` in your `settings.json`.

 ## [Build](BUILD.md)

-Syntax Highlighter extension depends on certain Tree-sitter modules.
+{Syntax Highlighter} extension depends on certain Tree-sitter modules.
 They are [native Node.js modules](https://nodejs.org/api/addons.html)
 that require a compilation for particular architecture, OS and version of Node.js.
 Refer to [BUILD.md](BUILD.md) for instructions.